Hear John Frame’s interview

 It was a very formative thing, the fact that you could be quirky and surreal and eccentric and bizarre within the cloak of being incredibly English.
 It's part of the English thing, and Australians share it too, that if you're wearing punk clothes and you fart, it isn't funny or interesting - but if you're wearing a tweed suit and you fart, it's somehow funny.

-That's a very typical thing
+That's a very

-JF: Over the last couple of
+JF: Over the last couple of years it's been

-their same sex partners.
+partners.
 You're hosting the

 SF: He certainly will, yes, absolutely.
 He comes with me just about everywhere and the press are actually great about it.
 They know he's a shy chap and doesn't want to be plastered all over the newspapers, but on the other hand it's not as if we're hiding or ashamed of anything.
 It's a difficult balance to walk in terms of the public perception of these things.
 It's the same for a husband or wife of a famous person.
 On the one hand, you don't want to look like you're camera greedy yourself, and you might be a shy person and you prefer not to be photographed - but that's not saying you're ashamed of the person you're with or that they're ashamed of you.